Luxembourg - a charming city of short ways

 You can easily explore Luxemburg City on foot

-Our hotel, the Sofitel Luxembourg Le Grand Ducal hotel, is right across from the old town.
-From our room on the 8th floor we have a view of the city center, in the middle of which rises the cathedral with its three towers.
-To the left of this we see the tower of the Sparkasse, which looks like a castle.
-Separated by the deep Alzette valley, the city center can almost only be reached via bridges and steep streets.
-What from our room looks like a half-hour walk into town turns out to be a five-minute walk instead.
-Somehow everything here is closer than it seems.
-This is also the case on our city tour through the old town.
+Our hotel, the Sofitel Luxembourg Le Grand Ducal hotel, is located directly opposite the old town.
+From our room on the 8th floor we have a view of the city center, in the middle of which the cathedral with its three towers rises.
+To the left of it we see the tower of the savings bank, which looks like a castle.

 The modern chancel in the cathedral - Luxembourg city sights